Key Strategies for Data Security

 In conclusion, Solimar Systems offers a multifaceted approach to data security, including redaction, obfuscation, data retention control, and encryption.
 It enables organizations to protect their sensitive data effectively and reduce the risk of unauthorized access or data breaches.

-The best way to protect sensitive data is to remove it when possible.
-Not all personal information can be removed, but where possible, this is an excellent approach.
-Redaction doesn’t mask data in the documents, it removes it from the documents permanently.
-Optionally replacing it with things like Xs or zeroes.
-The more sensitive information you can remove, the less is at risk.
+With redaction, the content can be completely removed, so it’s the ideal way to protect sensitive information, since if it’s not there, it can’t be accessed.
+You might not be able to remove all the personal information if it needs to be accessed, but where possible, this is an excellent approach.
+Redaction doesn’t just mask the data in the documents, it removes it from the documents permanently and can optionally replace it with other information such as zeros.
+The more sensitive information you can remove, the less exposure there is at risk.